 The menstrual pads from adeii range from $13 for liners to $23 for super overnight and I have been using mine for around 12 months and they are in great condition.
 The reusable pads should last 3-5 years which is definitely going to save you money.

 Upfront expenditure for longer term savings.

 Provided you have a way to wash the pads you can definitely take them travelling.
 But keep in mind that you need to be able to dry them properly before storing.

 If you are travelling and won’t have access to washing/drying facilities then a menstrual cup may be a better option.
 Menstrual cups can be used all day and rinsed out before the next use.
 You sterilise them in boiling water between periods which makes them easy to care for.
 Be My Travel Muse has an excellent article on the Diva menstrual cup and reviews of using it during active long term travelling.

 Feel like you might be embarrassed about washing pads at a hotel/shared laundry?
 Why not try menstrual underwear?
 I have not tried these but they look and feel like normal underwear at a cost of around $25-35 each

 Not convinced yet?

-If you really aren’t ready to move to reusable pads then try and choose products that are made from natural unbleached fibres.
+If you really aren’t ready to move to reusable menstrual pads then try and choose products that are made from natural unbleached fibres.
 Even swapping to a product in recyclable boxed package is better than plastic packaging.
 Skip the plastic applicator for tampons!

 As mentioned above, even if you can swap some of your products each month it will make a huge difference over your lifetime!